lupyuen/lupyuen.github.io/src/fb.md

 make
 ```

-Let's look at the Demo Code...
+Before we run the demo, let's look at the code...

 # Framebuffer Interface